January 10, 2021

 Why to use Threshold for Heart Rate Field Tests By: Sally Edwards Many of you have asked for my recommendation on the Pacer test and using heart rate testing on students.
 After having spent 30 years field testing kids and adults to set zones, I strongly support the Threshold methodology in school PE over Max…

-As Heart Zones, Inc continues its large scale investment into the world of Physical Education, the team has decided to host a PE Certification Class in order to provide continued education to those teachers who are already using the new Heart Zones System, as well as provide a place for interested candidates to come, learn,…
+As Heart Zones, Inc continues its large scale investment into the world of Physical Education, the team has decided to host a PE Certification Class in order to provide continued education to those teachers who are already using the new Heart Zones Move Solution, as well as provide a place for interested candidates to come,…

 Kay Mamo is a Level 3 Certified Heart Zones Trainer and is impacting many lives through heart rate training.
 Meet Raymond Kropp, one of Kay’s clients and friends.
 Raymond is 68 and has found threshold heart rate training at a time in his life when he needed it.
 This is his story, in his words.…